Canned Salmon Salad

 What Else to Make with Canned Salmon?

 I don’t have many more canned salmon recipes.
 Because we often eat it with potatoes described above.
 Or make this easy canned salmon salad.
 But if you are feeling adventurous, try my canned salmon cakes.
 Uses for canned salmon are truly limitless.
-Also try my tuna salad with avocado.

 And If You Can Afford Fresh Salmon: